everpress-co/local-google-fonts/README.md

 # Local Google Fonts

 Contributors: everpress, xaverb
-Tags: googlefonts, google, fonts, gdpr, lgf, font, speed
+Tags: googlefonts, google, fonts, gdpr, font
 Requires at least: 4.6
 Tested up to: 6.7
 Stable tag: 0.24.0
-Requires PHP: 5.6+
+Requires PHP: 7.4
 License: GPLv2 or later
 Donate link: <https://evp.to/donate>

+Host your used Google fonts on your server and make your site more GDPR compliant 💯.

 ## Description